--- Click here to return to the front page ------

-Additional Information

-What other support services are there who might help me and my family?
-(IRR)

-Where a parent/ carer wishes to access another support service, the school are more than happy to support them or direct them to the appropriate professional.

-Parents in Partnership Stockport (PIPS) are a service designed to support parents and offer advice and guidance.
-This service can be accessed via;

-www.pipstockport.org

-Some additional useful websites are listed below: www.sensupportstockport.uk www.stockportsays.co.uk www.dyslexiaaction.org.uk www.bdadyslexia.org.uk - British Dyslexia Association

-When was the above information updated, and when will it be reviewed?

-This document was updated in September 2024 and will be updated in July 2025.

-Where can I find the Stockport Local Offer?
-(IRR)

-www.sensupportstockport.uk

-What can I do if I am not happy with a decision or what is happening?
-(IRR)

-Parents/ carers can give feedback to the school through a number of ways;

-- Contact can be made with reception who will direct the call to the relevant member of staff - Emailing enquiries@priestnallschool.org.uk with your request will allow it then to be forwarded on to the appropriate member of staff - Feedback can also be given at parent's evenings

-If you are unhappy with the SEN provision your son/daughter is receiving, then please contact the Trust Directors of Inclusion to share and discuss your concerns using the email address below FAO.

-Emma Warrington- enquiries@priestnallschool.org.uk

-If you wish to make a formal complaint, this needs to be undertaken in conjunction with the trust's complaints policy which is available on the Laurus Trust website.
+Services for Young People (SfYP) supports students in their preparation for transition Post 16.
+For SfYP contact Sue Barron on 0161 474 2300 or via email sue.barron2@stockport.gov.uk here a parent/ carer wishes to access another support service, the school are more than happy to support them or direct them to the appropriate professio arents in Partnership Stockport (PIPS) are a service designed to support parents and offer advice and guidance.
+This service can be accessed via; ww.pipstockport.org ome additional useful websites are listed below: - ww.sensupportstockport.uk www.stockportsays.co.uk ww.dyslexiaaction.org.uk ww.bdadyslexia.org.uk - British Dyslexia Association ww.buauysiexia.org.uk - british bysiexia Association /hen was the above information updated, and when will it be reviewed? nis document was updated in September 2024 and will be updated in July 2025. /here can I find the Stockport Local Offer?
+(IRR) pecial educational needs and disabilities (SEND) local offer - Stockport Council /hat can I do if I am not happy with a decision or what is happening?
+(IRR) arents/ carers can give feedback to the school through a number of ways; Contact can be made with reception who will direct the call to the relevant member of staff • Emailing enquiries@priestnallschool.org.uk with your request will allow it then to be forwarded on to the appropriate member of staff Feedback can also be given at parent's evenings you are unhappy with the SEN provision your son/daughter is receiving, then please contact the Trust Directors of Inclusion to share and discuss your conce sing the email addresses below FAO. nma Warrington- enquiries@priestnallschool.org.uk you wish to make a formal complaint, this needs to be undertaken in conjunction with the trust's complaints policy which is available on the Laurus Trust ebsite.
 All complaints need to be in writing.
 We will address all complaints objectively in line with policy and standard procedure.